 Help your dog put their noses to good use, by hiding items for them to sniff out.
 Try hiding a treat in a different room and letting your four-legged friend roam about, using their nose to discover it.
 Hide and seek is also a great way to get your dog using their sense of smell.
 Hide in another room or if you have a large garden, find a spot outside as this would be a good way to put their nose to the test and they try to determine your scent from all the outdoors smells.
 Another quick and easy scent test is by hiding a treat in one of your hands and letting your dog use their nose to pick the right hand.

 All dogs love their owner’s company, but did you know some dogs were bred to specifically be companion dogs?
 Breeds like Pugs and Shih Tzu were bred over the years to keep us and our family company and to love us.
-With more of us being at home at the moment, we are actually fulfilling our dog’s purpose of being a companion.
+Make sure you spend plenty of time with your dog, so you are actually fulfilling your dog’s purpose of being a companion.

 Giving your dog a purpose keeps them happy, as they have something to do and to keep them entertained.
 Dog’s love to be useful, so give them jobs to do, get them to fetch your shoes or sniff out a hidden treat.
 Don’t forget to tag us into snaps of your dog unlocking their sense of purpose and staying happy at home.